GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

             // Awake is executed once, before the GameObject is enabled and prior to the first frame.
             // - Used to initialize variables only.
             // - No computations should be done here.
-            // - Also used for dependency injection of MonoSystems. exampleMonoSystem = GameManager.GetMonoSystem<IExampleMonoSystem>();
+            // - Also used for dependency injection of Services. exampleService = ApplicationManager.GetService<IExampleService>();
         }

         // OnEnable and OnDisable methods are used for event subscription.
 When adding listeners in OnEnable(),